Public Safety Department

 - Other designated personnel

 In the event of a major emergency, an executive-level Crisis Management Team will gather to direct the handling of the crisis.

-In the event of an emergency, Berkeley College’s 800 Information Line (1-800-446-5400) will become an Information Hotline Number that will provide information regarding individuals confirmed to be on location.
+In the event of an emergency, Berkeley College’s 800 Information Line (1-800-446-5400) will become an Information Hotline Number that will provide information regarding individuals confirmed to be on campus.

 Berkeley College has a mass notification system called BERK-ALERT.
 Prior to or during an emergency situation, we have the ability to notify students, faculty, staff, and others that we may deem necessary via text messaging, emails, cell phones, and home and business phones of any pending emergency.

 Each community member has a role to play during an emergency,